|25 Aug 1941

-Sunk on 19 March, 1944 south-west of the Cape Verde Islands, in position 13.10N, 33.44W by depth charges from Avenger and Wildcat aircraft of the US escort carrier USS Block Island (VC-6).
+Sunk on 19 March 1944 in the Atlantic south-west of the Cape Verde Islands, in position 13.10N, 33.44W, by depth charges from an Avenger and a Wildcat aircraft (VC-6 USN/T-3) of the US escort carrier USS Block Island.
 47 dead and 8 survivors.

 19 Mar 1944